nomadicsynth/EqM/README.md

 <img src="video_samples/000003.gif" width="160">
 </p>

-**Note:** These are very early results (4 frames each, low quality) but demonstrate that the approach is viable for temporal modeling.
+**Note:** These are very early results (4 frames each, low quality) but demonstrate that the approach is possibly viable for temporal modeling.
+Training is ongoing and better results will be added in the future.

+---

 ## Setup